 Install and configure Odoo

-We will install odoo from the GitHub repository inside an isolated Python environment so we can have more control over versions and updates.
+We will install odoo from the GitHub repository inside an isolated Python virtual environment so we can have more control over versions and updates.

 Before starting with the installation process, make sure you switch to